fbpx

 According to the International Coach Federation, “Coaching Supervision focuses on the development of the coach’s capacity through offering a richer and broader opportunity for support and development.
 Coaching supervision creates a safe environment for the coach to share their successes and failures in becoming masterful in the way they work with their clients.”

-Coaching supervision differs from coaching and mentoring.
+Coaching supervision differs from coaching and mentor coaching.
 Coaching is designed to help clients achieve their objectives through self-awareness, goal setting, and action planning.
-Mentor Coaching for a coach credential is focused on developing the core competencies and skills required for coaching.
-Coaching supervision includes creating a safe space for the coach and supervisor to reflect on the overall system to support the coach’s growth and improved client outcomes.
+Mentor Coaching is focused on developing the core competencies and skills required for coaching by receiving feedback from coaching sessions.
+Coaching supervision works on creating a safe space for the coach and supervisor to reflect on how the personal intrudes on the professional, the systems that impact their work, and how is the coach showing up with their clients.
+Coaching supervision supports the coach’s awareness, growth, and effectiveness.

 Why supervision?